One of the major requirements to impact asset management planning in the 2014 Amendment Act is the requirement for a 30-year Infrastructure Strategy.

 - IPWEA NZ Infrastructure Strategy Workshop (1st August 2014)

 - Discussions at the Canterbury Strategy and Policy Forum (18th August 2014)

 - Wider industry discussion and circulated guidance (DIA, SOLGM)

 - Informal discussions with the Office of the Auditor General

 - Waugh Infrastructure Management Ltd’s internal discussions and opinions

-Resulting for Grants involvement in developing our response, he was invited to present on Infrastructure Strategy implementation at the Canterbury Strategy and Policy Forum.
+Resulting in Grant’s involvement in developing our response, he was invited to present on Infrastructure Strategy implementation at the Canterbury Strategy and Policy Forum.

 A selection of the slides that Grant presented to the Canterbury Strategy and Policy Forum is included below.

-To assist clients in implementing their Infrastructure Strategy, Waugh Infrastructure Management have developed a framework document.
+To assist clients in implementing their Infrastructure Strategy, Waugh Infrastructure Management has developed a framework document.

-The Waugh Infrastructure Management – Infrastructure Strategy Framework provides a MS Word document that outlines a suggested Infrastructure Strategy – structure, content, tables, examples etc.
+The Waugh Infrastructure Management – Infrastructure Strategy Framework provides an MS Word document that outlines a suggested Infrastructure Strategy – structure, content, tables, examples etc.